spectraldecomp/hacklahoma-2022/README.md

 - How can we quantify the overall "`goodness`" of the system?
    - We can try to measure the number of cells that are overcrowded and the number of cells that are undercrowded and find a healthy balance.
    - Perhaps we can individually measure the `goodness` of each cell check and apply a multiplier for a more accurate estimate.
-   - If this all works, the system should *hopefully* reach equilibrium and proliferate.
+   - If this all works, the system should *hopefully* proliferate.